-For acid sensitive surfaces, we recommend using LTP Grimex or LTP Power Stripper.
+For acid sensitive polished surfaces, we recommend using LTP Grimex or LTP Power Stripper.
 Simply wash the area as directed by the label instructions, rinse and allow to dry.
 Note that if the surface has a protective seal the surface may need re sealing.
 To make sure that you achieve a uniform finish a wider area may need treatment.

 If the stain persists repeat the treatment, if this is unsuccessful please contact our FREE helpline.

 Still unsure?
 Try our new product guide to help select the correct products.

 PLEASE NOTE: Always follow the detailed instructions on the product labels.
 Protect stone surfaces from contact with acidic substances.
 Do not use abrasive materials on honed or polished stones.
 Avoid using normal detergents or strong bleach cleaners on sealed surfaces as they will gradually remove the protective seal.

 Please note that this information is offered as general guidance only and without guarantee.
 Your specific circumstances may need an alternative approach.
 In case of doubt, any process should be tried out in an inconspicuous area before general application.

 At LTP we believe in helping to offer solutions and this is why we offer a no obligation

 LTP TECHNICAL HELPLINE, so please give us a call on +44 (0) 1823 666213.